Learning an Adaptive Forwarding Strategy for Mobile Wireless Networks: Resource Usage vs. Latency: Simulation Results

-We see in Fig. \ref{fig:rl-test-results} that except for the optimal strategy, the DeepRL agent has the lowest delay per packet delivered even for network scenarios on which it was not trained.
-We also see that as the network topology becomes more well connected (i.e., due to increasing $N$ or increasing transmission range $X_{test}$), the DeepRL agents start to have delay per packet delivered similar to the optimal strategy, albeit with more forwards per packet delivered.
-As the network topology becomes more sparse (i.e., due to decreasing $N$ or decreasing transmission range $X_{test}$), the DeepRL agents start to have delay that is significantly higher than the optimal strategy and approaching the delay of the other strategies.
+All forwarding strategies must make some kind of trade-off between packet delivery delay and number of packet transmissions.
+While the DRL agents use a reward function to navigate this trade-off, seek-and-focus uses a less straightforward approach.
+Among the six parameters of seek-and-focus, we observed that varying the forwarding probability $prob$ while fixing the other five parameters, see Appendix \ref{appendix:util}, provides one way to manage this trade-off.
+But there is no clear way to set these parameters in coordination with $prob$ to achieve a specific trade-off for a given network scenario.
+One solution would be to instead learn the optimal settings for the seek-and-focus parameters.

-The DeepRL agents have their highest delay per packet delivered for the $N=25$ and $X_{test}$ = 30m scenario which is the most disconnected scenario considered in our simulations (see Fig. \ref{fig:rl-connectivity}).
-Due to the few neighbors and relatively long inter-meeting times between pairs of devices for this scenario, we expect including temporal neighborhood features would be beneficial, as well as taking into consideration predicted future neighbors when choosing next hop actions.
+{\em Impact of network connectivity.} Fig. \ref{fig:rl-test-results} shows that as the network topology becomes more well connected (i.e., due to increasing number of devices $N_{test}$ or increasing transmission range $X_{test}$), the DRL agents start to have delay per packet delivered similar to that of the oracle strategy, with not too many more forwards per packet delivered.
+As the network topology becomes more sparse (i.e., due to decreasing $N$ or decreasing transmission range $X_{test}$), Fig. \ref{fig:rl-test-results} shows that the DRL agents start to have delay that is approaching the delay of the other strategies.
+The DRL agents have their highest delay per packet delivered for the $N=25$ and $X_{test}$ = 30m scenario which is the most disconnected testing scenario we consider (see Fig. \ref{fig:rl-connectivity}).
+Due to the few neighbors and relatively long inter-meeting times between pairs of devices for this scenario, including temporal neighborhood features would potentially be beneficial, as would be considering predicted future neighbors when choosing next hop actions.